Xaniar87/SAN_SQuAD2/README.md

 # Stochastic Answer Networks for Machine Reading Comprehension

-This PyTorch package implements the Stochastic Answer Network (SAN) for Machine Reading Comprehension, as described in:
+in this repository we tried to reproduce the results of the "Stochastic Answer Network (SAN) for Machine Reading Comprehension".

 Xiaodong Liu, Yelong Shen, Kevin Duh, Jianfeng Gao<br/>
 Stochastic Answer Networks for Machine Reading Comprehension<br/>